Separate useful category searches from traffic that will never reach the cart or enquiry flow.

 Get the first e-commerce SEO decision clarified

-Use the same three-step intake as the Growth Plan page.
-Share the store URL, decision owner, market, current channel, budget range, and the blocker you already suspect so the first read can separate crawl, product-data, category, content, and measurement problems.
+Use the Growth Bottleneck Map intake.
+Share the store URL, market, active channels, target outcome, signal ranges, and the blocker you already suspect so the first read can separate crawl, product-data, category, content, and measurement problems.

 FAQ